kaedys/dynaphore/README.md

 # Dynaphore
-A dynamically-sized dynaphore library.
+A dynamically-sized semaphore library.

-Like a dynaphore, a dynaphore allows a resource to be accessed by a limited quantity of concurrent operations.
+Like a semaphore, a dynaphore allows a resource to be accessed by a limited quantity of concurrent operations.
 Example use cases:
   * No more than 100 concurrent database connections.
   * No more than 10 concurrent file writers.